-Zika can also be spread through sex, and from a pregnant woman to her fetus.
+Zika can also be spread through sex and from a pregnant person to their fetus.

 Testing is currently recommended for:

-- Pregnant women with or without symptoms who frequently travel to an area with risk of Zika, or if your doctor sees Zika-associated abnormalities on an ultrasound or you deliver a baby with birth defects that may be related to Zika.
+Pregnant peoplewith or without symptoms who frequently travel to an area with risk of Zika, or if your doctor sees Zika-associated abnormalities on an ultrasound or you deliver a baby with birth defects that may be related to Zika.

 Contact your health provider or visit a local hospital or urgent care to request testing.